99z/book-quotes/README.md

 ### Tools

+* _Introduction to Operating Systems Abstractions Using Plan 9 from Bell Labs_ by Francisco J. Ballesteros
 * _Absolute OpenBSD_ by Michael W. Lucas
 * _Mastering Emacs_ by Mickey Petersen
 * _sed & awk_ by Dale Dougherty